TayabaStrack/latestupd/README.md

 - should not be able to edit specific parts of the table in manage reports such as the report id, timestamp, reporter name

 s-admin
-- uniform layout(LAHAT)
+- sync sa google calendar ng mga events (optional)
-- pag sync sa newly allocated reports, sa table (MANAGE REPORTS)
+- profile edit
-- notif button (dashboard done)
+- notifs ilalagay sa lahat ng pages